openproblems-bio/neurips2021_multimodal_viash/src/match_modality/README.md

 #### Output data formats

-This component should output only *one* h5ad file, `--output_prediction`, containing the predicted pairings of the two input datasets.
+This component should output only *one* h5ad file, `--output`, containing the predicted pairings of the two input datasets.

   * `.X`: Sparse pairing matrix.
   * `.uns['dataset_id']`: The name of the dataset.